waynepallen/core/doc/development-guides/model/deployment.md

 ## Deployment Model

-Deployments are the primary scope boundry for work done by OpenCrowbar.
-The time line of a deployment is contained by a series of [[snapshot]] objects.
+Deployments are the primary scope boundary for work done by OpenCrowbar.

 ### System Deployment